-Sustaining a strong coaching culture after a year of global crisis
+Sustaining a strong coaching culture during a pandemic

 ARTICLE BY JACOB RIVERS

 Over the past few months, I've been checking in with many organizations I've worked with to develop a strong leadership culture through coaching front-line managers.
-One of my main curiosities was precisely to understand which elements of our work together had weathered the storm of 2020, and which aspects had fallen off.
+One of my main curiosities was precisely to understand which elements of our work together withstood the extreme turbulence of the COVID-19 pandemic, and which aspects had fallen off.

-As I listened in awe, I collected some of the common themes that allowed these organizations to maintain and solidify sustainability in their coaching approach over the past year.
+As I listened in awe, I collected some of the common themes that allowed these organizations to maintain and solidify sustainability in their coaching approach in the midst of a pandemic.

 Coaching Programs Designed for Sustainability